Security Primer – Ransomware

 - Perform network segmentation according to organizational functionality and apply access controls between trust zones.

-- Adhere to the principle of least privilege, ensuring that users have the minimum level of access required to accomplish their duties.
-Limit administrative credentials to designated administrators.
+- Adhere to the principal of least privilege, ensuring that users have the minimum level of access required to accomplish their duties.
+Limit administrative credentials to designated administrators and never reuse the same credentials across multiple accounts or systems.

 - Review any vendor accounts and their associated passwords to ensure they have been changed from their default settings.